harnaman-hk/sysadmin/Networking/System Status/README.md

 - Add `@midnight /path/to/systemstatus.sh` to the file that opens up in your terminal.

 ## Prequisites for running the script
+- Ensure that the script is executable.
+Run `chmod +x /path/to/systemstatus.sh`
 - If using Gmail, ensure less secure app access is enabled
 - Ensure that ssmtp is installed and configured properly.
 Following steps can be followed to do the same: